sergeas67/OpenHyperFLOW2D/Readme.txt

 Experimental features
 ======================
 1. Additional blending factor functions (BFF), very unstable !
+2. Separate local blending factor (LBF) for each equation, may be unstable in some cases.
-2. CUDA based computational core.
+3. CUDA based computational core.

-*Prebuilded binary executable compiled for sm 3.0, 3.5, 3.7 and 5.2
+*Prebuilded binary executble compiled for sm 3.0, 3.5, 3.7 and 5.2

 OpenHyperFLOW2D it is open source clone of HyperFLOW2D (in-house CFD code) with reduced functionality, and can be used without restriction for educational